Ginger Snaps 2: Unleashed (2004) is the first sequel to Ginger Snaps.

 - Downer Ending: The movie ends with Brigitte being betrayed by Ghost, who locks her in the basement and plans to use her to kill her "enemies".

-- Eureka Moment: Upon seeing a No Smoking sign in Barbaras bathroom, Brigitte realizes that Ghost has been lying to her this entire time.
+- "Eureka!"
+Moment: Upon seeing a No Smoking sign in Barbaras bathroom, Brigitte realizes that Ghost has been lying to her the entire time.